Learn how to take, send, and create screenshots in Make (Integromat) with the PagePixels Screenshots integration.

 A Google Drive account connected to Make,

-And a link to the website you want to screenshot.
+A link to the website you want to screenshot.

 1